-Disabled visitors may have problems navigating the Monumental Zone due to Park Güell’s many steps and uneven paths.
-Any special access requirements should be sent to [email protected]
+Disabled visitors may have problems navigating the Monumental Zone due to the many steps and uneven paths.
+Any special access requirements should be sent to [email protected].

 Visiting Park Guell?

 Consider me your friend in Barcelona.
-That means you can ask me any question, no matter how ridiculous and I’m going to answer it in the comments below.
+That means you can ask me any question, no matter how ridiculous, and I’ll answer it in the comments below.

-Also don’t be afraid to join the Park Guell discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.
+Also, don’t be afraid to join the Park Guell discussion by liking the Barcelona Hacks Facebook Page and joining my group I’m Off to Barcelona.
+Here you can ask any questions, air out grievances, and chat with thousands of Barcelona travellers.

 In the meantime, enjoy your visit to Park Guell.